Controversies surrounding the Royal Canadian Mounted Police: Early controversies

 Until 1920, the RCMP's forerunner, the Royal North-West Mounted Police, operated only in Western Canada and the North.
 The new organization was created by an amalgamation with the Dominion Police, giving the RCMP a national security mandate as a departure from its earlier role as a frontier police force.
 Early controversies grew from its preoccupation with Communism and the labour movement.
 Following from its operations in the Winnipeg General Strike of 1919, the RCMP intervened in labour disputes, not as an impartial law enforcement agency, but to assist with breaking strikes.
 In one incident, RCMP officers clashed with striking coal miners for 45 minutes in Estevan, Saskatchewan in 1933 and killed three miners during the Estevan Riot.
 Part of its strategy against labour organizing included extensive use of spies for surveillance of suspected Communists, which was revealed at the court trial that convicted the leadership of the Communist Party under Section 98 of the Criminal Code in 1932.
 Political surveillance activities were conducted out of its Criminal Investigation Department until a separate branch, the RCMP Security Service, was established in 1950.
 The RCMP was also the force used to stop the On-to-Ottawa Trek by precipitating another bloody clash that left one Regina city police officer and one protester dead in the 1935 Regina Riot.
 The Mounties were frequently criticized for these activities by labour and the left, including one of its most prominent surveillance targets, Member of Parliament J. S. Woodsworth.
 A dispute with the Government of Alberta over prohibition led to the creation of a separate Alberta Provincial Police from 1917 to 1932.

 Killing of Inuit-owned sled dogs

-There have been many Inuit accounts related to the alleged killings of sled dogs during the 1950s, 1960s and 1970s, as well as the impact of the federal government's efforts during that time to relocate Inuit into modern settlements.
+During the 1950s, 1960s and 1970s, Royal Canadian Mounted Police and other authorities killed thousands of sled dogs in support of the federal government's efforts during that time to relocate Inuit into modern settlements.

-Theft of dynamite

-In April 1971, a team of RCMP officers broke into the storage facilities of Richelieu Explosives, and stole an unspecified amount of dynamite.
-A year later, in April 1972, officers hid four cases of dynamite in Mont Saint-Grégoire, in an attempt to link the explosives with the FLQ.
-This was later admitted by Solicitor General Francis Fox on October 31, 1977.

 Intelligence mole

 In 1967, it was suspected that there was a Soviet infiltrator in the ranks of Canadian intelligence.
 Suspicion initially fell upon Leslie James Bennett.
-With Bennett's personal leftist politics, and past acquaintanceship with defector Kim Philby, he has pilloried as the most likely suspect by the RCMP themselves, although the RCMP was asked to investigate Bennett by James Jesus Angleton of the CIA.
+With Bennett's personal leftist politics, and past acquaintanceship with defector Kim Philby, he was pilloried as the most likely suspect by the RCMP themselves, although the RCMP was asked to investigate Bennett by James Jesus Angleton of the CIA.
 The accusations and interrogations by the police led to the breakdown of Bennett's marriage and early retirement.

 In the 1980s it was discovered that the mole had actually been Sergeant Gilles Brunet, the son of an RCMP assistant commissioner.